How is the drug name pronounced?

 For patients with relapsed or refractory DLBCL, NOS, Polivy is given in combination with bendamustine and rituximab in any order on day 1.
 30 to 60 minutes prior to each administration of Polivy, patients receive a pain reliever and fever reducer (such as acetaminophen) and an antihistamine (such as diphenhydramine) to help reduce the chance of a reaction to the infusion.
 Patients may also be given an injection of G-CSF to prevent neutropenia (low neutrophil counts).
 Bendamustine is then given again by itself on day 2, followed by a 19-day break.

 Administration of Polivy does not require a hospital stay.
 Patients are observed for any symptoms related to the infusion for at least 90 minutes after the first dose, and for 30 minutes after subsequent doses of Polivy.
 If any severe side effects or reactions occur, the infusion is immediately interrupted and only started again after symptoms subside.

 Patients with a high amount of cancer in their body may receive additional treatment prior to receiving Polivy to prevent tumor lysis syndrome, a serious side effect caused by the rapid breakdown of cancerous cells.
-Before and during Polivy treatment, patients may also receive medications to prevent pneumonia that is caused by a fungal infection, medications to prevent herpes virus infections, and G-CSF, a treatment that helps prevent low white blood cell counts.
+Before and during Polivy treatment, patients also receive medications to prevent pneumonia that is caused by a fungal infection, and medications to prevent herpes virus infections.

 What are the observed clinical results?